patrickavs/Clippy/README.md

 ## How it Works

 1. **Device Discovery**
    ClipShare discovers nearby devices using **UDP sockets**.
-Each device broadcasts its presence and listens for other devices.
+Each device broadcasts its presence and listens for others.

 2. **Signaling Server**
-   To establish a **WebRTC connection**, ClipShare uses a lightweight **signaling server** to exchange **SDP information** and ICE candidates.
+   To establish a connection for sharing clipboard items, ClipShare uses a lightweight **signaling server** to exchange **SDP information** and ICE candidates.
+   The server implementation can be found here: [ClipShare Signaling Server](https://github.com/amirroid/clipshare-back)

 3. **Peer-to-Peer Connection**
-   After SDP exchange via the signaling server, a **direct P2P WebRTC connection** is established for sending files, messages, and data directly between devices.
+   After SDP exchange, a **direct P2P WebRTC connection** is established for sharing clipboard content of supported types.

 4. **Background Processes**
-   The `process` module handles background tasks, binding services like connectivity, clipboard monitoring, and storage management to ensure smooth operation.
+   The `process` module handles background tasks, binding services like connectivity and clipboard monitoring to ensure smooth operation.

 ---

 ## Features

-* Direct P2P file sharing without a central server
+* Clipboard history management
+* Sharing clipboard content between devices
+* Supported types: TEXT, FILES, IMAGE, HTML, RTF
-* Local network device discovery using UDP
+* Device discovery using UDP
-* Reliable data transfer over WebRTC
 * Lightweight signaling server for connection setup
-* Background service management for clipboard, storage, and connectivity
+* Background service management for clipboard and connectivity

 ---